johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number 5
        :values: >0

-    If *textAlign* is set to *justify*, this property specifies the minimum number of lines for the full justification to take effect.
+    If :ref:property:`textAlign` is set to *justify*, this property specifies the minimum number of lines for the full justification to take effect.
 If the total number of lines is below this value, the text will be centered instead.

 .. property:: hyphenate